1987 Portuguese legislative election: Democratic and Social Center

-PS 1986 leadership election
+Socialist Party

-In the 1985 general election the PS nominated António Almeida Santos, while an internal leadership, head by António Macedo, ruled the party, but the Socialists achieved their worst result ever, just 20.8 percent.
-The PS candidate for the Presidency of the Republic, Mário Soares, was narrowly elected to that post by a 51 to 49 percent margin against Diogo Freitas do Amaral, the candidate supported by CDS and PSD.
+In the 1985 general election the PS nominated António Almeida Santos, while an interim leadership, headed by António Macedo, ruled the party, but the Socialists achieved their worst result ever, just 20.8 percent.
+A few months later, the PS supported candidate for the Presidency of the Republic, Mário Soares, was narrowly elected to that post by a 51 to 49 percent margin against Diogo Freitas do Amaral, the candidate supported by CDS and PSD.
 After that victory, the party called a party congress, for late June 1986, to elect a new leader.
 There were two candidates on the ballot, Vítor Constâncio and Jaime Gama.
 Vítor Constâncio was elected as new party leader.